HawkItzme/HawkItzme/README.md

 - 👋 Hi, I’m Syed Quasim
 - 👀 I’m an Android Developer and interested in Open-source contribtution.
 - 🌱 I’m currently learning Devops.
-- 📫 How to reach me via LinkedIn Profile - www.linkedin.com/in/syedmdquasim-3008
+- 📫 You can reach me via LinkedIn Profile - www.linkedin.com/in/syedmdquasim-3008

 <!---